 7. San Jose State University

-San Jose State University is the Silicon Valley’s public university.
+San Jose State University is Silicon Valley’s public university.
 The school is committed to reaching its potential as a prominent urban university.
 It offers doctoral, master’s, and bachelor’s degrees in 250 disciplines.
 The school has about 36,000 students and 4,300 employees and is an essential contributor to social, cultural, and economic development in the Silicon Valley and throughout California.

 Highlight: The MS in Software Engineering builds on a foundation of engineering and computer science and integrates software engineering into that foundation.